 I very quickly grew attached to Max and wanted to keep him as long as possible.
-I very much wanted to hatch some of his babies and was waiting for my pullets to mature in order to mate them to him.
+I very much wanted to hatch some of his babies and was waiting for my pullets to mature in order to mate them to him, but had no idea about fertility in roosters.
 In order to placate the neighbors, I brought Max into the garage or basement every night into his "man cave."
 We would let him out into the yard in the morning when he was less likely to wake up the neighbors.
-His days were numbered, but I had to find a good, forever home for him and was not anxious to part with him.
+His days were numbered.
+I had to find a good, forever home for him.

 On New Year's Eve 2012, I hatched one very special chick of Max's.
 His mother was my Buff Orpington hen, April.